browserengineering/book/book/forms.md

 - layout objects for input areas and buttons;
 - clicking on buttons and typing into input areas;
 - hierarchical focus handling;
-- and form submission with HTTP `POST`.
+- form submission with HTTP `POST`.

 Plus, our browser now has a little web server friend.
 That's going to be handy as we add more interactive features to the browser.